KYTEC NEWS HUB

 Extra layers of protection

 Many organisations have implemented a second layer of protection.
-It comes in the form of multi-factor authentication (MFA) such as Kytec’s Cisco DUO solution.
+It comes in the form of multi-factor authentication solutions (MFA) such as Kytec’s Cisco DUO solution.
 For some, this is a verification via email or a code delivered to a phone.
 For others, it means a fingerprint or retina scan.

 And while this extra authentication step may seem frustrating at first, the benefits MFA provide are enormous.
 Not only does this type of authentication can reduce the potential for an attack, but it also prepares you for a future where passwords will be obsolete.
 For those who haven't taken advantage of this yet, here are five benefits of implementing multi factor authentication solutions in your business.